How can it help me?

 - Mini View allows a novice to choose the project, which book(s) and a some basic settings, like paper size and the font.

-- Basic View should be adequate for most users and reveals many additional settings to control a wide variety of options.
+- Basic View is adequate for most users and reveals many additional settings to control a wide variety of options.

-- Full View allows advanced users to access all the remaining controls which can be adjusted in order to improve the appearance of the PDF output.
+- Full View allows advanced users to access all the remaining controls to fine-tune the aesthetics and layout of the PDF output.

 - Prints scripture from any (non-resource) Paratext project’s USFM files or DBL bundle